tristankinsleyscott/Toronto-Amenity-Scores/README.md

 Around Toronto's two main subway lines.

 Outside of these two areas, Toronto appears to be a city based upon sprawl, and therefore car-based.
 Bus lines are quite significant in numbers however, allowing for some level of expediated connection in the city.

+## Example Map

+Visit the example density map at https://tristankinsleyscott.github.io/Toronto-Amenity-Scores/ to see the density of schools, police stations, and health clinics in Toronto.